Subvolumes

 There are no restrictions for subvolume creation, so it’s up to the user how to organize them, whether to have a flat layout (all subvolumes are direct descendants of the toplevel one), or nested.

-What should be mentioned early is that a snapshotting is not recursive, so a subvolume or a snapshot is effectively a barrier and no files in the nested appear in the snapshot.
-Instead there’s a stub subvolume (also sometimes empty subvolume with the same name as original subvolume, with inode number 2).
+What should be mentioned early is that a snapshotting is not recursive, so a subvolume or a snapshot is effectively a barrier and no files in the nested subvolumes appear in the snapshot.
+Instead, there’s a stub subvolume, also sometimes called empty subvolume, with the same name as original subvolume and with inode number 2.
 This can be used intentionally but could be confusing in case of nested layouts.

 Case study: system root layouts